ABI, CEREN -

 (BA, History, UC Berkeley (2011))

-Subfield: 19th century United States; public history; history of violence
+Subfield: 19th century United States; public history; material culture and iconography

 PRIPAS-KAPIT, SARAH ROSS -